danielegasparri/span-gui/docs/quick_start.md

 - Open the "Spectra Manipulation" panel.
 - Activate one of the available tasks, e.g., "Add noise".
 - Confirm the selection by pressing "Confirm".
 - Press "Preview Spec." in the main panel to view the result.
+WARNING: The preview spectrum in the main GUI will not change: it will always display the original selected spectrum.
+To see the results of spectral manipulation task(s), you must always click on "Preview Spec."
-- If satisfied, save the modified spectrum by clicking "Process Selected" (ensure the plot window is closed first!).
+- If satisfied, save the modified spectrum by clicking "Process Selected" (ensure the plot window is closed first, if you opened!).
 - To apply the selected task to all loaded spectra, click "Process All".
 The results will be saved in the "SPAN_results/processed_spectra" folder, located within the path you selected when first opening SPAN for the "SPAN_results" folder.